-The 26th Nisqually Watershed Festival will take place on Saturday, September 24, 2016 at Billy Frank Jr. Nisqually National Wildlife Refuge.
-Let’s celebrate the environmental, cultural, historical, and economic stories of this unique watershed in South Puget Sound.
+The 31st Annual Nisqually Watershed Festival will take place on Saturday, September 26, 2020 at Billy Frank Jr. Nisqually National Wildlife Refuge.
+(At this time, no decision has been made about canceling the festival due to coronavirus.)
+Let’s celebrate the environmental, cultural, historical, and economic stories of this unique watershed in South Puget Sound!

-As you probably noticed, the festival occurs very close to the beginning of the school year next fall so students will need to complete their artwork before school is out this year.
-The *NEW* deadline for the Poster Contest is Friday, June 3rd, 2016.
+The 2020 Nisqually Watershed Festival Poster Contest Packet includes detailed rules, guidelines and background information.
+This year’s theme is “Amphibians of the Watershed”.
+The deadline for the entries is Friday, June 5th, 2020.
+As you probably noticed, the festival occurs very close to the beginning of the school year next fall so students will need to complete their artwork before school is out.

 Check out these Best In Show winners from previous years for inspiration!